-For those who will be renting filmmaking gear like the camera, lenses, lights, audio equipment, and other filmmaking materials, you need your production schedule to figure out how many days are needed for all the gear.
+For individuals who will be renting filmmaking equipment such as cameras, lenses, lights, audio equipment, and other materials, a production schedule is required to determine how many days are required for all of the equipment.

 If you need help on what filmmaking gear you should have to begin filming with, click here for filmmaking essentials for those on a budget.

 Is this going to be a union or non-union shoot?

 There are advantages and disadvantages to that question, which you must weigh for yourself.
 If you use union performers, you’ll have to pay a daily fee for each actor, which will add to your short film budget.